Cyber Attacks Detection, Prevention, and Source Localization in Digital Substation Communication using Hybrid Statistical-Deep Learning: Experimental Results and Discussion

 \subsection{Intrusion Prevention Evaluation}

-To effectively evaluate the performance of the proposed intrusion prevention method, the TPR, FPR, and F1-score metrics are considered.
-In fact, for a fair evaluation it is crucial to keep into consideration and maximize the TPR while minimizing the FPR.
-This is because a considerable number of consecutive false negatives could lead the (v)IED to issue unintended control commands to circuit breakers.
-Conversely, if many legitimate SV frames are discarded because they are wrongly classified, the protection algorithm is prevented from operating properly and timely.
-Before testing the IPS against SV injection attacks, its performances in terms of false positives during normal operating conditions are evaluated.
-During normal conditions, the IPS caused FPR of 0.07\%, 0.35\%, 0.32\%, and 0.005\% on vIED1, vIED2, vIED3, and IED1, respectively.
+To effectively evaluate the performance of the proposed intrusion prevention method, the True Positive Rate (TPR), FPR, and F1-score metrics are considered.
+For a fair assessment, it is essential to keep into consideration and maximize the TPR while minimizing the FPR.
+This is because a considerable number of consecutive false negatives can lead the (v)IED to issue unintended control commands to circuit breakers.
+Conversely, if many legitimate SV frames are discarded because wrongly classified, the protection algorithm is prevented from operating properly and in a timely manner.

+Before testing the IPS against SV injection attacks, its performance in terms of false positives during normal operating conditions is evaluated.
+During normal conditions, the IPS caused FPR of 0.07\%, 0.35\%, 0.32\%, and 0.005\% on vIED\textsubscript{1}, vIED\textsubscript{2}, vIED\textsubscript{3}, and IED\textsubscript{1}, respectively.
 These false positives were mainly caused by frames being received with an unexpected latency greater than 3 ms. Indeed, as can be noted in Table \ref{tab:sv_streams_info}, higher FPR resulted in (v)IEDs experiencing higher levels of communication jitter, i.e., higher variance of $F_{as}$.
-Given that the IEC 61850 standard mandates a maximum latency of 3 ms, these frames should have been discarded anyway by the protection scheme and thus should not be considered an actual misbehavior of the proposed IPS.
-Subsequently, malicious SV streams were injected into the network from a compromised machine connected to the network switch in the first and second testbeds.
-Due to the attacker’s challenges discussed in Section IV, perfectly matching the expected $F_{as}$ was not feasible.
-In fact, after several trials and adjustments, the minimum difference between the frame arrival time shift expected by the SV subscriber ($F_{as}^{leg}$) and frame arrival time shift of the frames injected by the attacker ($F_{as}^{mal}$) was of -178 $\mu s$.
-The difference between $F_{as}^{leg}$ and $F_{as}^{mal}$, which will be referred to as $F_{as}^{(mal-leg)}$, can be seen as the attacker injection time shift error.
+These frames exceed IEC 61850 latency limit of 3 ms and would be discarded by protection schemes, aligning with expected IPS behavior.

+Subsequently, malicious SV streams were injected into the OT communication network from a compromised machine connected to the network switch in the first and second testbeds.
+Due to the attacker’s challenges discussed in Section \ref{sec:attacker_considerations}, perfectly matching the expected $F_{as}$ was not feasible.
+In fact, after several trials and adjustments, the minimum difference between the frame arrival time shift expected by the SV subscriber ($F_{as}^{leg}$) and frame arrival time shift of the frames injected by the attacker ($F_{as}^{mal}$) was -178 $\mu s$.
+The difference between $F_{as}^{leg}$ and $F_{as}^{mal}$, which will be referred to as $F_{as}^{(mal-leg)}$, can be seen as the attacker's injection time shift error.
 As can be appreciated in Table \ref{tab:ips_performance}, even with such small attacker injection time shift errors, the IPS provided FPRs lower than 0.77\% and TPRs higher than 98.5\%.